dobtco/wintersmith-knowledge-base/contents/articles/screendoor/response_form/form_templates.md

 ## Using a form template

 Once you have created a form template, it's easy to use it in your forms.
-From the "Response form" step in your "Project checklist," select the "Options" tab and click the "Import from a template" button.
+From the "Response form" step in your Project Checklist, select the "Options" tab and click the "Import from a template" button.
 Note that importing a form from a template will replace your current form fields with the template's fields.
 This makes templates most suitable for importing into empty projects.

 ![import from template](../images/import_from_template.png)